wishpond-dev/omniauth-surveygizmo/README.md

 ## Usage

 To be used with the OmniAuth gem's Builder class for strategies in a rails application.
-You will need to pass in an App key and secret to the building for the strategy to be valid.
+You will need to pass in an App key and secret to the builder for the strategy to be valid.

 ## Development